momentohq/public-dev-docs/docs/vector-index/index.md

 # Getting started with Momento Vector Index

 If you're looking to jump in and get started with Momento Vector Index with an SDK, you've come to the right place.
+Please note that Momento Vector Index is currently in beta.
+At this time, the beta is supported in AWS us-west-2, and to test the service you'll need an API key which is also created for that region.

 ## Step 1: Create your API key